 Why New York, San Francisco, and London?

 First, we want to look at areas where the maps are most likely to be finished (i.e., areas where the maps are most likely to be complete and up-to-date.)
 San Francisco is Google’s and Apple’s backyard, so the maps should be really good there.
 And New York and London are two of the world’s largest, most important cities—so they should’ve also gotten a lot of attention.

 We also want to look at very dense cities, cities where there’d be an enormous number of candidates for things to label.
 New York and San Francisco are the U.S.’s two densest major cities.
-And London is the E.U.’s largest city.
+And London is one of Europe’s largest cities.

 Because of this density requirement, rural areas won’t work for our purposes.
 In a typical rural area, the things that are labeled are the area’s only things—and Google and Apple are likely to label the same things.
-For this study, we want to see what Google and Apple label when they have thousands of things to choose from.
+Instead, we want to see what Google and Apple label when they have thousands of things to choose from.

-We’ll choose the Empire State Building, Patricia’s Green, and Nelson’s Column because they are all close to the centers of their respective cities, and they’re all likely to have a variety of different things around them.
+Finally, we’ll choose the Empire State Building, Patricia’s Green, and Nelson’s Column because they are all close to the centers of their respective cities and have a variety of different kinds of places around them.

 We’re only looking at the maps themselves.
 (Search results, Turn-by-Turn navigation, Street View, Aerial / Satellite imagery, and Traffic displays are all out-of-scope.)

 We want to see what a map designed for a billion people looks like, so we’re only looking at the default maps.
-(We’ll look at map personalization in a later essay.
-Google offers it; Apple doesn’t.)
-The map screenshots reflect the default, out-of-the-box experience that someone would have upon using them for the very first time.
-(The screenshots were taken on fresh installs, with clear browser caches — and no accounts were signed into, nor were any searches performed.)
+The map screenshots reflect the default, out-of-the-box experience that someone would have upon using them for the first time.